 Process_A(Publisher) sends data( can be multiple messages) under a common name which can be called as topic name.
 Now Process_B(Consumer) subscribes to the same topic and whenever there is a message or record sent by Process_A (Publisher), it is recieved and processed by Process_B(Consumer).

 In this case there are chances of Process_B(consumer) down.
 So Process_A sends a message but Process_B is down.
-What is going to happen in this case?
-Are we going to loose the message sent by Process_A?

 No, we are not going to loose the message, Kafka takes care of this and it stores this message internally untill the message is consumed by the consumer.